fritzali/notes/README.md

 > Mamba is a drop in replacement for Conda that is significantly faster at resolving dependencies
 > and installing packages due to utilizing `C++` and parallel processing.

 To compile `LaTeX` documents, a current `TeX Live` installation is required.
-For the case at hand, a full setup is used.
+For this case, a full setup is used.

 1. Change directories into the default installation location: